lrakai/rpi-smartbee-actor/README.md

 You need create a configuration file named `smartbee_actor.conf` in the project directory to configure how the actor behaves.
 An example is provided in `smartbee_actor.example.conf`.
 You only need to configure the `SERVER` section to have the actor sign in when automatically signed out, return to room `1`, and focus on the metrics graph.

+## Automatic Updates
+When an agent is configured using init.sh it pulls reference source from a Git repository (this repository by default).
+When the actor is started using run.sh, it also periodically checks for more recent commits in the Git repository.
+If detected, the actor is terminated and restarted with the new version of the code.